What is Pure Honey?

 Wildflower honey and maybe some Sourwood is the most typical upstate South Carolina Honeys for the localvore.

-Don’t be alarmed if your honey “turns to sugar”.
-That normal process is not a sign of bad honey.
-And you can decrystallize your honey without damaging it!
+Pure honey does have a tendency to “turn to sugar” over time.
+It is a normal process and not a sign of bad honey.
+Beside, you can easily decrystallize your honey without damaging it!